 1. Adjust your TV settings

-Before shelling out more cash for a new surround sound system, try following some of the tips below to see if you can change any audio settings on your TV.
+Before shelling out more cash for the best surround sound system, try following some of the tips below to see if you can change any audio settings on your TV.
 Hopefully, these will improve the sound quality and make for a more enjoyable viewing experience without spending a dime.

-It may sound obvious but if when you’re watching a show the dialogue sounds too tinny or the music and sound effects feel too loud compared to the speech you may need to tweak your audio settings.
-Each TV is different in terms of settings but take a look at the menu and see if there are different sound modes you can adjust.
-Look for presets for specific viewing modes such as cinema, sports, music and games.
+It may sound obvious, but if when you’re watching a show, the dialogue sounds too tinny, or the music and sound effects feel too loud compared to the speech, you may need to tweak your audio settings.
+Each TV is different in terms of settings, but look at the menu and see if there are different sound modes you can adjust.
+Look for presets for specific viewing modes such as cinema, sports, music, and games.

 2. Add a soundbar

-Some of the latest soundbars come with a separate wireless subwoofer to pack extra punch to the sound quality.
-But some soundbars have a built-in bass drivers, so you no longer need a separate subwoofer.
-Try the Bowers& Wilkins Panorama 3 (opens in new tab), for example or brands such as Sonos Arc and Sennheiser.
+Some of the latest soundbars come with a separate wireless subwoofer to pack an extra punch to the sound quality.
+But some soundbars have a built-in bass driver, so you no longer need a separate subwoofer.
+Try the Bowers & Wilkins Panorama 3, for example, or brands such as Sonos and Sennheiser.